Simply007/kontent-custom-element-samples/README.md

 # How to create your own custom element

-You can find a detailed tutorial on how to create a Custom element in our [documentation](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features).
+See [our dedicated tutorial](./CREATE_CUSTOM_ELEMENT.md) on how to create a custom element for Kontent.

+Also, have a look at the general overview of [deploying custom elements to Kontent](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions).

 ### Styling your custom elements